Uncertainty Quantification for Retrieval-Augmented Reasoning: Preliminaries

 In our unified formulation of MDP for RAR, the LLM $\pi_\theta$ acts as the agent.
 The environment can take various forms, such as a knowledge repository~\cite{Yao23ReAct}.
 The set of possible actions in each state is $A = \{a_{\text{ret}}, a_{\text{ans}}\}$, where $a_{\text{ans}}$ denotes the halting action, and $a_{\text{ret}}$ represents the retrieval action.
 Each intermediate state $s_t$ consists of a think $\tau_t$ followed by a search query $q_t$; i.e., $s_t = \langle \tau_t, q_t \rangle$.
 The final state $s_N$ contains a think $\tau_N$ followed by a final response $r$.
 The transition probability $P(s_{t+1} \mid s_t, a_t)$ is determined by the LLM itself.
 An explicit reward function is not always required, as some agents operate without additional training.

-\textbf{Consistency-based \MainTask.} The core idea of consistency-based methods is to generate multiple responses for a given query by varying either the input prompt or the temperature parameter used in stochastic decoding~\cite{Korikov25Batched}.
-The pairwise similarity among these responses is then computed and aggregated into a single uncertainty score~\cite{lin24bbox, bakman2025reconsidering}.
+\textbf{Consistency-based \MainTask.} The core idea of consistency-based methods~\cite{xiong2023can, Hou24Decomposing} is to generate multiple responses for a given query by varying either the input prompt or the temperature parameter used in stochastic decoding~\cite{Korikov25Batched}.
+The idea builds upon the hypothesis of self-consistency theory, where correct reasoning processes, even if they are diverse, tend to have greater agreement in their final answer~\cite{Wang23SelfConsistency}.
+The pairwise similarity among these responses is then computed and aggregated into a single confidence score~\cite{lin24bbox, bakman2025reconsidering}.
 Formally, consider a model $\pi$ parameterized with $\theta$, generates the most-likely response $r$ by setting the sampling temperature to less than one.
 Then, $B$ additional responses $R_G = \{r^b\}_{b=1}^B$ are sampled using various sampling strategies such as increasing the temperature~\cite{Wang23SelfConsistency}, changing the input~\cite{Korikov25Batched}, or altering the reasoning path~\cite{qi2025rstar, li2025raspberry}.
-A transformation function $\mathcal{\phi}$ is then applied to convert $R_G$ into an uncertainty score.
-Our method builds on the reasoning path perturbation approach and employs \textit{Majority Voting}~\cite{Wang23SelfConsistency} as the transformation function, where the degree of consistency is measured by the proportion of sampled responses that match the most-likely response:
+A transformation function $\mathcal{\phi}$ is then applied to convert $R_G$ into a confidence score.
+Our method builds on the reasoning path perturbation approach and employs \textit{Majority Voting}~\cite{Wang23SelfConsistency} as the transformation function, where confidence is the degree of consistency, measured by the proportion of sampled responses that match the most-likely response: